 This step is important.
-You can know your main character all you like but if you don’t know how to play against others characters you’re, in a word, screwed.
+You can know your main character all you like, but if you don’t know how to play against other characters, you’re, in a word, screwed.

 What’s the best way to understand matchups?
 Quite simply, the best way is to play more matches.
 In other words, play the game…a lot.

 You don’t have to understand every matchup.
-Only focus on the characters you are weak against.
+Instead, only focus on the characters you are weak against.

 Once you know the character(s) you are weak against, go into practice mode and play against that character.
 Set the difficulty to max if you have to.

 Try to understand how to play against this character.
 What moves give you the most trouble?
 How do I punish this move?
 Try to create setups in training mode so that you can practice.